 The Adoption of a Compliance Package as Part of a Global Strategy

-The adoption of this Compliance Package is made at the dawning of the adoption of the General Data Protection Regulation (“GDPR”), which is scheduled to enter into effect on May 25, 2018, and aims at reforming and harmonizing data protection law within the European Union.
+The adoption of this Compliance Package is made at the dawning of the adoption of the General Data Protection Regulation (“GDPR” – external source), which is scheduled to enter into effect on 25 May 2018, and aims at reforming and harmonizing data protection law within the European Union.

 The Compliance Package has therefore been designed to be consistent with the obligations set forth in the GDPR.
 Indeed, the CNIL’s ambition is to take advantage of the French presidency of the Article 29 Working Party until February 2018 by the CNIL’s chairwoman, Mrs. Isabelle Falque-Pierrotin, and push the Compliance Package at a European level.